 Relc seemed close to tearing out the spines on his head.

 “All [Tacticians] can tell when they’re being led into a trap!
-It’s a class skill!
+They’re good at playing these games—they have Skills!
+Tactics are a [Tactician] thing—it’s in the name!
 How do you not know this?
-If you play one in a game they’ll win almost every time!
-Plus that idiot loves to play that stupid game!”
+If you play one in a game, they’ll win almost every time!
+Plus, that idiot loves to play that stupid game!”

 “It’s not a stupid game.
 And so what if he likes to play?
 Like I said, so do I. And I’m a good player.”

 Erin turned away from Relc and waved at the silent ant man who had come up behind Relc.
 Klbkch nodded at her politely.

 “Miss Solstice.
 Please forgive my companion’s interruption.
 We are on duty, and it is improper of us to disturb a member of the public without cause.
 But Relc insisted we speak with you once we heard of the bet that had been made.”

 “Really?
 You heard about the bet?”